Derthona – Solving a Cult Wine Puzzle

 The Last Word

-I assume this screwcap allows some slow air exchange (similar to cork), given that these wines are designed to develop in the bottle over long periods.
+I assume this screwcap allows some slow air exchange (similar to cork), given that these wines develop in the bottle over long periods.
 I don’t think Massa would want to change that ability.

 A lot is going on behind that unassuming label!